phengv1/appointment-system/README.md

-# appointment-system
+### Graduation project: appointment-system

-## Change to mock in appsetting so that u could bypass the login with any username and password
+=> Change to mock in appsetting so that u could bypass the login with any username and password